-Joseph Campbell was born on March 26, 1904 in White Plains, New York and passed away on October 30, 1987 in Honolulu, Hawaii.
-He discusses his life and work with Stuart L. Brown and the result is the illuminating work, The Hero’s Journey: Joseph Campbell’s Life and Work.
-Brown was the producer of the documentary detailing Joseph Campbell’s life under a slightly different name: The Hero’s Journey: The World of Joseph Campbell.
+On March 26, 1904, Joseph Campbell was born in White Plains, New York, and passed away on October 30, 1987, in Honolulu, Hawaii.
+He discusses his life and works with Stuart L. Brown, and the result is the illuminating work, The Hero’s Journey: Joseph Campbell’s Life and Work.
+Brown was the documentary producer detailing Joseph Campbell’s life under a slightly different name: The Hero’s Journey: The World of Joseph Campbell.

 So during the years of the Depression I had arranged a schedule for myself.
 When you don’t have a job or anyone to tell you what to do, you’ve got to fix one for yourself.
 I divided the day into four four hour periods, of which I would be reading in three of the four-hour periods, and free one of them.

 By getting up at eight o’clock in the morning, by nine I could sit down to read.
 That meant I used the first hour to prepare my own breakfast and take care of the house and put things together in whatever shack I happened to be living in at the time.
 Then three hours of that first four-hour period went to reading.

 Then came an hour break for lunch and another three-hour unit.
 And then comes the optional next section.
 It should normally be three hours of reading and then an hour for dinner and then three hours free and an hour getting to bed so I’m in bed by twelve.

 On the other hand, if I were invited out for cocktails or something like that, then I would put the work hour in the evening and the play hour in the afternoon.